Nevadans in need can now access immediate assistance from 27 nonprofits across the valley

 For more information about the UWSN Emergency Assistance and Community Needs Fund, please email COVID19@uwsn.org.

-UWSN Emergency Assistance and Community Needs Fund
+About the UWSN Emergency Assistance and Community Needs Fund

 Through the support of the Nevada Attorney General, NV Energy, Bank of America, the Wells Fargo Foundation, Barclays, Charles Schwab, Washington Federal Bank, Target, Las Vegas Billboards, United Way Worldwide, Bank of Nevada, City National Bank, US Bank, Homie, Vegas Golden Knights Foundation, State Bar of Nevada Gaming Law, Korte Construction, CenturyLink, Las Vegas Review-Journal, Paccar and Noah Gragson Racing, United Way of Southern Nevada launched the UWSN Emergency Assistance and Community Needs Fund.
-With over 30 years of experience in distributing emergency funding, help will be available through who are experienced in providing direct service assistance.
+With over 30 years of experience in distributing emergency funding, help will be available through nonprofit organizations who are experienced in providing direct service assistance.
 To ensure accountability of the distribution of funds, UWSN is following the same stringent guidelines it utilizes for the administration of Emergency Food and Shelter Program (EFSP) funds through Federal Emergency Management Agency (FEMA).
 To ensure all donated funds are distributed to needs resulting from the COVID-19 virus and this state of emergency, Bank of America is covering all of their administrative fees and underwriting expenses related to the Emergency Assistance and Community Needs Fund account so that 100% of the donations go to local needs.